LeToteTeam/unresponsys/readme.md

 # Lists

+From the documentation:

-Lists are used to store audience database records—members of your audience might be leads, prospects, customers, contacts, consumers, or visitors, depending on your terminology.
+>Lists are used to store audience database records—members of your audience might be leads, prospects, customers, contacts, consumers, or visitors, depending on your terminology.
 The standard set of fields in a list includes:
 - Recipient ID (RIID), an internalOracle Responsys-assigned identifier that allows the behavior of individual recipients to be tracked over time.
 - Email address, mobile number, postal address, which are standard contact channel fields
 - Permission/Opt-in status fields for the various marketing channels (email, mobile, postal)